jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

+The script embeds all files from `OptrixOS-Kernel/resources` into the
+disk image so they appear in the root directory when the OS boots.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
 Otherwise the
 script outputs `disk.img` which can be run with: